 Learn how to use the feature to "erase" your purchases, which cards offer it, and other ways to redeem Capital One travel rewards.

-What Is the Capital One Purchase Eraser?
+Definition and Example of the Capital One Purchase Eraser

 The Capital One Purchase Eraser feature allows you to redeem reward miles for an account credit for travel purchases made on certain rewards credit cards in the previous 90 days, in effect “erasing” those purchases.